MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

         gpioz:
           enable: true
-          config_file: ../../shared/settings/gpioz.yaml
+          config_file: ../../shared/settings/gpio.yaml

-The GPIO configuration itself is stored in a separate file, in this case ``../../shared/settings/gpioz.yaml``.
+The GPIO configuration itself is stored in a separate file, in this case ``../../shared/settings/gpio.yaml``.

 The GPIO module uses `GPIOZero <https://gpiozero.readthedocs.io/>`_ as a backend to access the RPi's GPIO pins.
-It's a thin wrapper to integrate it into the Jukebox's API, allowing a YAML based configuration and providing helpful error messages on misconfiguration.
+It's a wrapper to integrate GPIOZero into the Jukebox's API, allowing a YAML based configuration and providing helpful error messages on misconfiguration.

 Pin Numbering